Some Dogs Are Scaredy Cats — And That’s OK

 * Point-light displays are made by filming people, animals or objects with reflective markers or point lights attached to the major joints, and then processing the video so that only the point lights are visible.

-Turns out, the teenage years aren’t just tough for humans — they can be rough on dogs, too.
+Turns out, adolescence isn’t just tough for humans—it can be hard on dogs, too.

 (Mis)labeling behaviors does more harm than good.